jeftegoes/AwsOverview/AWS API Gateway.md

 ## 9.2.
 Mapping Example: Query String parameters

-# 10. Swagger / Open API spec
+# 10. Open API spec

 - Common way of defining REST APIs, using API definition as code.
-- Import existing Swagger / OpenAPI 3.0 spec to API Gateway:
+- Import existing OpenAPI 3.0 spec to API Gateway:
-  - Method.
+  - Method
-  - Method Request.
+  - Method Request
-  - Integration Request.
+  - Integration Request
-  - Method Response.
+  - Method Response
-  - AWS extensions for API gateway and setup every single option.
+  - +AWS extensions for API gateway and setup every single option
-- Can export current API as Swagger / OpenAPI spec.
+- Can export current API as OpenAPI spec.
-- Swagger can be written in YAML or JSON.
+- OpenAPI specs can be written in YAML or JSON.
-- Using Swagger we can generate SDK for our applications.
+- Using OpenAPI we can generate SDK for our applications.

+## 10.1.
+Request Validation

+- You can configure API Gateway to perform basic validation of an API request before proceeding with the integration request.
+- When the validation fails, API Gateway immediately fails the request.
+- Returns a 400-error response to the caller.
+- This reduces unnecessary calls to the backend.
+- Checks:
+  - The required request parameters in the URI, query string, and headers of an incoming request are included and non-blank.
+  - The applicable request payload adheres to the configured JSON Schema request model of the method.

+## 10.2.
+RequestValidation - OpenAPI

+- Setup request validation by importing OpenAPI definitions file.

 # 11. Caching API responses

 - Caching reduces the number of calls made to the backend.
-- Default TTL (time to live) is 300 seconds (min: 0s, max: 3600s).
+- Default **TTL** (time to live) is 300 seconds (min: 0s, max: 3600s).
 - **Caches are defined per stage.**
   - Possible to override cache settings **per method**.
 - Cache encryption option.